-In references [ATT0-1], a reinforcement learning neural controller learned to control a fovea through sequences of saccades to find particular objects in visual scenes, thus learning sequential attention (Sec.
+In [ATT0-1] a reinforcement learning neural controller learned to control a fovea through sequences of saccades to find particular objects in visual scenes, thus learning sequential attention (see Sec.
 9).
 User-defined goals were provided to the system by special "goal input vectors" that remained constant (Sec.
 3.2 of [ATT1]) while the system shaped its stream of visual inputs through fovea-shifting actions.

 Hierarchical RL (HRL, Sec.
 10) with

 end-to-end differentiable subgoal generators[HRL0-1] also uses an NN with task-defining inputs

 of the form (start, goal), learning to predict the costs of going from start to goal.

 (Compare my former student Tom Schaul's "universal value function approximator" at DeepMind a quarter century later.[UVF15])

 This led to lots of follow-up work.
 For example, our POWERPLAY RL system (2011)[PP][PP1] also uses task-defining inputs to distinguish between tasks,